-Rinvoq a JAK-1 Inhibitor - The Next Advancement for the Management of RA?
+Rinvoq a JAK-1 Inhibitor - Advances Management of Rheumatoid Arthritis

-The investigational agent (Upadacitinib) ABT-494, a JAK-1 inhibitor which had been reported to be effective for the management of newly diagnosed and refractory moderate-to-severe rheumatoid arthritis (RA) in clinical studies was approved by the US Food and Drug Administration for the treatment of moderate to severe RA in Dec 2019.
+Upadacitinib ABT-494, is a JAK-1 inhibitor which had been reported to be effective for the management of newly diagnosed and refractory moderate-to-severe rheumatoid arthritis (RA) in clinical studies was approved by the US Food and Drug Administration for the treatment of moderate to severe RA in Dec 2019.
 It will be marketed as Rinvoq.

 Janus-associated kinase 1 (JAK1) inhibitors mediate the signaling of cytokines and growth factors important for blood cell production and immune function.
 Jakafi® (ruxolitinib) a JAK 1 inhibitor is currently approved for the treatment of some Myleoproliferative Neoplasms.